Data handling with Pandas![link image 69](/icons/link.svg)

 california_housing_train.head()

-Let's calculate the percentage of bedrooms out of the total number of rooms
+Let's calculate the percentage of bedrooms out of the total number of rooms.

 california_housing_train["percent_bedrooms"] = None